History of Kiribati

 Shark tooth weapon from the Gilbert Islands, manufactured in the mid to late 19th century.

-The islands which now form the Republic of Kiribati have been inhabited for at least seven hundred years, and possibly much longer.
-The initial Austronesian peoples’ population, which remains the overwhelming majority today, was visited by Polynesian and Melanesian invaders before the first European sailors visited the islands in the 17th century.
-For much of the subsequent period, the main island chain, the Gilbert Islands, was ruled as part of the British Empire.
+The islands which now form the Republic of Kiribati have been inhabited variously.
+The Gilbert Islands may have been inhabited for three or four millennia, and certainly for several hundred years.
+The Phoenix and Line islands, in contrast, seem to have only been inhabited intermittently, because any intended long-lived human inhabitations have been thwarted by droughts and such like.
+Regarding the Gilberts, the initial Austronesian peoples’ population, which remains the overwhelming majority today, was visited by Polynesian and Melanesian invaders before the first European sailors visited the islands in the 17th century.
+For much of the subsequent period, the islands were ruled as part of the British Empire.
 The country gained its independence in 1979 and has since been known as Kiribati.

 Pre-history

 For several millennia, the islands were inhabited by Austronesian peoples who had arrived from the Solomon Islands or Vanuatu.
 The I-Kiribati or Gilbertese people settled what would become known as the Gilbert Islands (named for British captain Thomas Gilbert by von Krusenstern in 1820) some time in between 3000 BC and 1300 AD.
 Subsequent invasions by Samoans and Tongans introduced Polynesian elements to the existing Micronesian culture, and invasions by Fijians introduced Melanesian elements.
 Extensive intermarriage produced a population reasonably homogeneous in appearance, language and traditions.